armanafghani/Base-Unreal-Engine-Runtime-Module/README.md

 ##How to use this module in Unreal Engine

-1. Add this entire directory (should be called GENERIC_MODULE) to your project's Source directory (should be Project_Name/Source).
+1. Clone the repository to your local machine, rename the root directory to GENERIC_MODULE, and copy it to your project's Source directory (should be Project_Name/Source).
-	- if you can't find the Source directory, it could be that you did not generate this project as a C++ Unreal project.
+	- if you can't find your Unreal project's Source directory, it could be that you did not generate this project as a C++ Unreal project.
 If you can, generate a new project and, in Unreal's create new project page, switch to the C++ tab.
 Then create your project normally.

 2. Open up your GENERIC_MODULE.Build.cs file within this directory and follow the todo list steps at the top of the file